Are you teaching a 100% synchronous course? Here are some best practices for teaching synchronous courses.

 - Provide feedback.
 Pause throughout the live class session.
 Let students know when they can ask questions and take notes of students' responses to address later.
 Acknowledge students who participate and are active in the class.

 - Avoid tests.
 Don’t use live class sessions for student test taking.
 Synchronous online courses have asynchronous components.
-Resources on assessment best practices in online courses and assessments and grading.
+Resources on assessments and grading.

 - Keep students informed.
 Provide in-class and out-of-class reminders about class meetings and due dates.Remind students about assignment due dates and asynchronous activities and assignments.
 Connect students with accessibility resources.